What is PETG Plastic?

 It is not toxic at least in solid form.
 However, inhaling its vapors can cause serious health issues.
 Vapors can release while heating PETG resin.
 So operators should wear face masks and protective gear for extra protection during production.

-That’s fantastic news for environmental protection as it takes a lot of time, resources, and water for manufacturing using new plastics.
+That’s fantastic news for environmental protection as it takes a lot of time, resources, and water to manufacture using new plastics.
 Using recycled plastic can reduce the dependence on natural resources and help in cutting water and land pollution.

 History of PET and PETG –

-The combination of PET and PETG was first done in 1941 by two British scientists named John Whinfield and James Dickson.
+The combination of PET and PETG was first done in 1941 by two British scientists, John Whinfield and James Dickson.
 They used a process called esterification to heat glycols with terephthalic acid.

 They together sophisticatedly created a long-chain molecule of PET that had the capability to turn into fibers with high dissolubility and melting point.

-By 1946 PET became mainstream material for the textile industry; by 1952, it started being used in the food packaging industry; by 1976, PET was being used for manufacturing bottles for carbonated drinks, alcohol, mineral water, and beer.
+By 1946 PET became mainstream material for the textile industry; by 1952, it started being used in the food packaging industry; by 1976, PET was being used to manufacture carbonated drinks, alcohol, mineral water, and beer bottles.

 Despite its usefulness, its weaknesses like high crystallization temperatures, which, in turn, made it easy and opaque, started a demand for something more robust and reliable.
 Then to save the say, PETG came into existence.